-And no wonder when there are so many different shades of purple.
 The only definition of purple is that it is a color somewhere between red and blue.
 But then when you start to maybe add a bit of white, some black or a little yellow into the mix, you can create so many shades.
-No matter what shade you choose you’ll find some purple outfits to inspire you here.
+But, no matter what shade you choose you’ll find some purple outfits to inspire you below

 Purple is a color often associated with royalty and nobility.
 So, why not treat yourself like the queen you undoubtedly are and add some purple to your closet?
-Here are some great color combinations to try to get you started if you’re thinking about how to wear purple.
+Below are some great color combinations to get you started if you are thinking about how to wear purple.

 While purple can often be polarizing, with people either loving it or hating it, there are so many different shades that you’re sure to find one that you love.